One of the attractions of filming in Mexico is the variety of breathtaking landscapes, cultural wealth, architectural styles and climate.

 The 24th in the James Bond film series, Spectre (2015) starring Daniel Craig shot the opening scene in Mexico City, set against a backdrop of (a recreation of) The Day of The Dead.

-In terms of television, among the most high-profile productions to have filmed in the country is Sense 8, from the writer of Thor and World War Z, J. Michael Straczynski, in 2015.
+In terms of television, among the most high-profile productions to have filmed in the country has been the sci-fi series Sense8 and zombie drama spinoff Fear the Walking Dead.

 Many commercials have been filmed in Mexico, including spots for McDonald’s, Nissan and Max Mara.